Clinical Research: One of Ireland’s Most Promising Industries

 Latvia is a net energy importer.
 Reforms continue in the electricity and gas sectors with the goal of opening competition in the domestic market.
 The government has made the full liberalization of the gas market a priority in 2017.
 Significant investments in gas and electricity infrastructure have been recorded to continue synchronization with the electricity grids…

-• Latvia: ICT sector surpassing 4% of GDP
+• Latvia’s ICT sector

 • Martins Vanags, Managing Director, Skanste Development Agency, on creating Riga’s central business district